 Bedbugs multiply rapidly, and it isn’t long before they take over your home.
 The following are a few signs that you may have an infestation.

 - Blood stains on your bed sheets or pillowcase

-- Dark, rusty spots on bed sheets, pillowcases, cloths or walls
+- Dark, rusty spots on bed sheets, pillowcases, clothes or walls

 - Egg shells and skins where bedbugs hide

 - A smelly odor from bug’s scent glands

 - Bites that resemble that of a mosquito found in clusters on your body

 If you see any of these signs around your home or on your body when you wake up, don’t hesitate to take action.